Rita McKeough: Music/bands

 McKeough is also a musician.
 She has played drums/percussion for a number of bands including Sleepy Panther, The Permuters, Sit Com, Mode d'Emploi, Almost Even, Demi Monde, Confidence Band, and Books All Over the Bed.

 Awards

-McKeough was the winner of a 2009 Governor General's Award in Visual and Media Arts and received the 2014 Canada Council for the Art International Residency at Artspace Sydney in Australia.
+McKeough was the winner of a 2009 Governor General's Award in Visual and Media Arts, and in 2006 was named Éminence Grise by the performance art festival 7a*11d.
+She has held numerous Artist-in-Residence positions, including at the Bemis Centre for Contemporary Art, the Rauschenberg Residency, the Banff Centre, and the 2014 Canada Council for the Arts International Residency at Artspace Sydney in Australia.